 Lichenoid eruptions are uncommon skin rashes that can be induced by many environmental agents, medications or industrial by-products such as inhaled particles.
-When it has been induced by a medication it can be called more specifically a lichenoid drug eruption.
-The rash of a lichenoid drug eruption can sometimes be difficult to distinguish from idiopathic lichen planus because of similarities in the clinical appearance and the pathology seen on skin biopsy .
+The rash of a lichenoid drug eruption can sometimes be difficult to distinguish from idiopathic lichen planus because of similarities in the clinical appearance and the pathology seen on skin biopsy.

 Who gets a lichenoid drug eruption?

 Many medications have been reported in association with lichenoid drug eruptions, but often the time between starting the medication and the rash appearing (the latent period) can be long, more than one year in some cases.
-Generally the latent period is 2-3 months (although this can vary for different drugs), and has even been reported to develop after the drug has been ceased.
-This can make it difficult to identify the culprit drug.
+Generally, the latent period is 2–3 months (although this can vary for different drugs) and has even been reported to develop after the drug has been ceased.
+This can make it challenging to identify the culprit drug.